9 Intro to Linux Administration

 .
 You know a file or directory is hidden because its name starts with .

 .
-Hidden files are usually configuration files that you aren’t manipulating in normal usage.
-These aren’t secret or protected in any way, they’re just skipped by ls
+Hidden files are usually configuration files you don’t manipulate in normal usage.
+These aren’t secret or protected in any way; they’re just skipped by ls

 for convenience.
 If you want to display all files in a directory, including hidden ones, you can use the -a